 2. Your partner is into you, hardcore.
 That is why they are having sex with you.
 They are not having sex with you to find out if they think you’re hot.
 They have already decided.
 They know what you look like and smell like and they are 100% on board with all of it.

 3. Are you busy critiquing what your partner looks like from every angle?
 I’m betting you aren’t.
 I bet you have never thought, like, Huh, Skylar looks SO DUMB bent over like that, it’s ridiculous, actually.
 When they took off their clothes, you probably weren’t like, Oh wow, this is the opposite of what I thought this person would look like naked.
 Your guess was probably pretty close to reality, right?
 Right.
 What’s going on in their head is not so different from what’s going on in yours, to tell you the truth.
-Now, what if you knew that your sweetie was feeling weird and self-conscious?
+What if you knew that your sweetie was feeling weird and self-conscious?
 What would you do to help them feel comfortable?
 How would you help them understand how hot you find, say, their butt, or their jaw?
 Do that!

 Are you still freaking out about making a weird face/noise when you come?
 If you can, ambush this fear by calling it out: “I’m a little nervous because I get self-conscious about how I look when I come.”
 The look of disbelief on your partner’s face should tell you everything you need to know.
 This is a maneuver Lola calls “breaking the sexy fourth wall.”